How 'late bloomer' Moore can follow Whyte & Dallas

 Despite having only made nine starts and just 21 appearances in total for Cliftonville after making his debut in an Irish Cup tie last January, speculation has already mounted over the possibility of Moore moving to England or Scotland.

-Manager Paddy McLaughlin has said he does not think the teenager will leave during January and Lyttle feels strongly that learning in his trade in the Irish League for a longer spell is the best pathway for his career at this stage.
+Manager Paddy McLaughlin has said he does not think the teenager will leave during January and Lyttle feels strongly that learning his trade in the Irish League for a longer spell is the best pathway for his career at this stage.

 "There is still a lot of development for Sean to do, he is not the finished article and I personally would like him to stay where he is until the end of the season, to continue playing men's football at the level he is at.

-"That will help his development more rather than going away now and maybe playing Under-18 football or Academy football.
+"That will help his development more rather than going away now and maybe playing under-18 football or academy football.
 If a club does come in now, then he could maybe stay at Cliftonville on loan until the summer."

 Coates challenges Moore to follow Whyte and Dallas

-The Irish League has become more and more of a happy hunting ground for English and Scottish clubs over the last decade, with a number of players establishing themselves in the top flight before earning moves.
+The Irish League has become more and more of a happy hunting ground for English and Scottish clubs over the past decade, with a number of players establishing themselves in the top flight before earning moves.

 Moore's current team-mate Colin Coates watched two - Stuart Dallas and Gavin Whyte - develop during his long and successful spell at Crusaders, and believes the similarities between Moore and Cardiff City winger Whyte in particular are striking.